 Celebrate a time when 13 colonies banded together to declare their independence, a time of revolution, a time when simple men became heroes.
 Colonial America has been re-created here in the delightful cobblestone streets lined with stately Georgian brick mansions and simple clapboard buildings.
-In the center of the square is a replica of the famous Liberty Bell (crack and all), a pillory popular for picture taking (who can resist crime and punishment), and a breathtaking, 138-year-old live oak Liberty Tree with 13 lanterns hanging from the branches, a traditional colonial symbol of the American freedom of speech and assembly.
+In the center of the square is a replica of the famous Liberty Bell (crack and all) and a pillory popular for picture taking (who can resist crime and punishment).
+And don’t miss the 138-year-old live oak Liberty Tree with 13 lanterns hanging from the branches, a traditional colonial symbol of the American freedom of speech and assembly.

 = Cara's Favorite